Burst Split Pea Sweet Potato Curry infused with coriander, mango, caraway and turmeric and topped with dills.

 Split Pea Sweet Potato Curry was inspired when I had been living in Portugal and had been living frugally having a mortgage over in the UK and rented accommodation in Portugal; a nourishing wholesome meal that I could make last for days and still satiate my appetite.
 Split peas are high in protein which is a must for vegans.

-This Curry is vegan.
+This Curry is vegan and Indian cuisine.

 What to do next